Welcome to the Wanganui Club which was founded in 1881 by the granting of a charter from the colonial secretary of the time.

 Around the club walls are delightful caricatures of former members and artwork depicting the district.

-A well stocked bar with arguably Whanganui's most comprehensive selection of single malt Scotch whiskies is well patronised.
+A well stocked bar with arguably Whanganui's most comprehensive selection of single malt Scotch whiskies, Gin and fine wines is well patronised.
 A good range of non-alcoholic options is also available.

 During the year a range of members' events take place.
 In the winter months the Noble Rotters luncheon is a highlight.
 Numerous wine, port and whisky tastings also are organised.
 November brings the club's Melbourne Cup sweepstake.
 A longstanding tradition is the serving of Bluff oysters and Champagne at the AGM in July.